Q Who: Plot

 On his way back to his quarters, Captain Jean-Luc Picard (Patrick Stewart) steps off a turbolift and instead of finding himself in a corridor onboard the Enterprise, ends up on board a shuttlecraft with Q (John de Lancie) at the controls.
 Picard demands to be returned to the Enterprise; Q calls him "an impossibly stubborn human" and refuses to take him back until he agrees to at least hear Q's requests.
 Q then transports them to Ten Forward, where Guinan (Whoopi Goldberg), who recognizes him, warns Picard not to trust him.
 Q reveals that he wants to join the crew to assist them as they push further into unexplored regions of the galaxy, asserting they are not ready for the threats they will encounter.
 Picard chooses to make their own way into the unknown, and rejects Q's offer.
-Irritated by Picard's arrogance, Q instantaneously sends the Enterprise thousands of light years across the galaxy, then disappears.
+Irritated by Picard's arrogance, Q sends the Enterprise thousands of light years across the galaxy, then disappears.
 Lt.
 Commander Data (Brent Spiner) reports that the nearest starbase is over two years away at maximum warp.
 A fearful Guinan warns Picard to set course for home immediately, but Picard is curious to explore.

 The crew discover a nearby planet that shows signs of a previous civilization but has been stripped of all industrial and mechanical elements, similar to destruction found several months ago at Federation outposts bordering the Romulan Neutral Zone.
 Moments later, they detect and are then met by a large, cube-shaped vessel which does not answer their hails.
 Guinan warns Picard that the ship belongs to the Borg, a powerful, cyborg-like race that nearly wiped out her people, scattering the survivors across the galaxy, and again urges Picard to leave immediately or face certain destruction.
 Though Picard orders the Enterprise's shields raised, a single, speechless Borg transports into Engineering and begins to probe the Enterprise's computer systems.
 Lt.
 Worf (Michael Dorn) initially attempts to incapacitate the intruder with his phaser set on stun, which has no effect.
 Worf is forced to use the kill setting in order to neutralize the Borg.
 Immediately afterwards, a second Borg appears and continues probing the computer, now proving to be completely immune to phaser fire.
 Completing its mission, it strips several components from the dead Borg, then transports itself and the dead Borg away.
 The Borg ship contacts the Enterprise and demands their surrender.
 The Borg then immobilizes the Enterprise with a tractor beam, disables the shields, and uses a cutting beam to slice into the saucer section to remove a cross-section of the ship, killing eighteen people.